 These apps have been made to keep you addicted and ever since I quit social media for 30 days, this FOMO has started creeping in.
 I wanna know what people have got up too.
 But instead of seeing their Snapchat or Instagram story, I have to actually speak to them!

 I have to use my phone for what it was originally made for- texting and calling- now I actually have something to ask them and actually be interested in the answer as “I already know, I saw your Facebook status” won’t be relevant anymore.

 And guess what?
 Other people won’t know what you have been up to either if you haven’t posted it onto you social media.
 You will have more to talk about what you’ve been up to too.
 It’s a win win situation.

 The only social media I actually missed was my blogging Instagram account!!
 I definitely couldn’t give that up!
 I love supporting fellow bloggers and Instagram always seems to be so positive and they up lifting.

 So after my social media break, I have changed my viewpoints about certain social media and hopefully I will spend less time on it.
 This is what I have learnt and hopefully I am going to try to stick to this from now on.

 1) Only check Facebook once a day, that’s enough, nothings gunna really change in 24 hours

-3) Your not going to lose Instagram followers because your not on it, it happens anyway.
+3) You're not going to lose Instagram followers because you're not on it, it happens anyway.
 Just breathe and have faith that people that actually like your content are going to actually stick around.

 I am still a work in progress and sometimes all I wanna do is look at aesthetically pleasing photographs on Instagram, but I’m learning that it can be bad for your health as well.
 The comparisons and highlight reels aren’t reality.
 Now let’s drop our phones and go and live our reality.